Blendify/blender-manual/trunk/blender_docs/manual/interface/grease_pencil/drawing.rst

 =======

 The Toolshelf provides a number of options for drawing with the *Grease Pencil* which are detailed below.
-The Toolshelf can be seen in the screenshot *Grease Pencil Tool Shelf and Properties Panel* above.
+The Toolshelf can be seen in the screenshot :ref:`fig-gp-tool-properties` above.

 Grease Pencil Mode and Shortcut Summary